vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ```

 :::warning `useRoute` is a computed object
-Note that `useRoute` is a computed object and you have to use `.value` to access it's properties inside a `setup` function, like in the example above.
+Note that `useRoute` is a computed object, and you have to use `.value` to access its properties inside a `setup` function, like in the example above.
 :::